ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ## Policy #3 - Namespace management

 In this section, you will create a policy that `informs` if a namespace with the name `rhacm-dangerous-policy-namespace` is present.
-Make sure to create the policy in the `rhacm-policies` namespace You may use the workshop presentation and the policies you've created in this exercise as a reference for the creation of this policy.
+Make sure to create the policy in the `rhacm-policies` namespace.
+You may use the policies you've created in this exercise as a reference for creating this policy.

 After deploying the policy, make sure that it is in a `compliant` state.